 At least 78 people, including 28 children, have been killed by Syrian army air raids on rebel districts of the northern city of Aleppo, activist groups said.

-Footage uploaded by local activists on social media showed a fire in a narrow street covered in debris and dust after one air raid in the Karam el-Beik district.
+Footage uploaded by local activists on social media on Monday showed a fire in a narrow street covered in debris and dust after one air raid in the Karam el-Beik district.

 Other videos showed people carrying the injured in blankets and bulldozers removing debris in a destroyed neighbourhood.